highcharts/github.highcharts.com/README.md

 Open a CLI and run the command: `npm install`

 ## Run the application
-Open a CLI and run the command: `npm run start`
+Open a CLI and run the command: `npm start`

 Open `http://localhost:80` in a browser and you should see the index page of the app.
 You can edit which port the application listens to, by setting the attribute `port` in `config.json`.

-To stop the application from running, open a CLI and run `npm run stop`.

 ## Update the Highcharts version used in the Download Builder
 Open a CLI and run the following command: